HenrikJoreteg/human-javascript/ch07 - views.md

 This is all fine and good for inserting text into an HTML snippet.
 But what if what you actually want is a bit of logic, or what you want to bind is another attribute, like a `class`, `src`, `href`?
 Not big deal per se, but it starts getting more convoluted and pretty soon you're writing a lot of logic into your templates.

 Why is that bad?
 It could be argued, but I feel like it's the wrong place to read logic.
-I find `if` statements and functions in javascript much easier to follow in javascript files with the rest of the logic, than when it's sprinkled into the HTML.
+I find `if` statements and functions in JavaScript much easier to follow in JavaScript files with the rest of the logic, than when it's sprinkled into the HTML.
 That reminds me of old approaches to building dynamic web pages where people would write a DB query at the top of the HTML page within some type of special tag and then loop through the results in the markup below using other special tags.

 Mixing of these concerns makes re-factoring and code re-use more difficult because you've got bits and pieces of logic spread out in more places.